-Why is the Novasutras movement growing a religious community, instead of focusing on direct activism and/or lifestyle changes to promote agaya and ubuntu?
+Why is the Novasutras movement growing a spiritual community, instead of focusing on direct activism and/or lifestyle changes to promote agaya and ubuntu?
 I talk about these ideas a bit in this video:

 Change the Paradigm, Change the System